 My suggestion, then, is to work with the young writer to find out what she wants to do.
 Who does she see as her audience--the people who she wants to read her book?
 Perhaps it's her peers at school.
 Many schools, especially if they use the "writing process" approach to teach writing, publish children's writing in this way.
 If your child's school does not, perhaps you can find a way to produce attractive copies of the book and distribute them to every classroom.
 If your child wants to reach a wider audience, then working with a printer and donating copies to local libraries might be a good approach.

 For national publication, I suggest research into magazines and other publications that actively solicit submissions from children.
 The only book publisher I know of that does is Landmark; Stone Soup is one magazine that does, and others are open to some material for children.
 Read Some practical advice on writing and publishing for young writers, from Elizabeth Winthrop.
-You should also consult Gail Carson Levine's Writing Magic, which provides far more information than I can here.
-Finally, I've seen a discussion which includes some more useful links.
+I also recommend Jane Friedman's excellent Writing Advice for Children and Teens.
+If you are looking for a book, try Gail Carson Levine's Writing Magic, which provides far more information than I can here.

 9) Why aren't publisher's interested in rhyming children's books when that is in fact what children like?
 Dr. Suess is a good example - his actual verses are really quite dumb, children like them because of the rhythm.
 Are publishers out of touch and publish only what they like?
 Do they think of the children's likes and dislikes?